jncraton/software-engineering-cpsc4430/lectures/course-search-feedback.md

 New Issues
 ----------

-- Table should use labeled headings and columns for various fields
+- Table should use labeled headings and columns for all fields
-- Instruction type filter must be accessible (should like be a `select`)
 - All `input` elements should have appropriate associated labels

 New Issues
 ----------

 - Column headings should be used for sorting where appropriate
-- Filters, sort, and search should all work correctly together

 New Issues
 ----------